CraryPrimitiveMan/awesome-with-star/awesome/zhaopuming_awesome-d.md

 * [Language Specification](http://dlang.org/spec.html) - D programming language specification.
 * [Issue tracking](https://issues.dlang.org/) - Official issue tracking/reporting system for D. If you find bugs in the D compiler and/or libraries, please come and report them!

+## Getting Help

+*For when you're stuck.*

+* [Official D Forum Learn Group](https://forum.dlang.org/group/learn) - Highest traffic site for answering D questions.
+* [D on Stack Overflow](https://stackoverflow.com/questions/tagged/d) - Less traffic than forums but possibly easier to search.
+* [D on Rosetta Code](https://rosettacode.org/wiki/Category:D) - Examples of how to do many basic things in D.

 ## People

 *The people that made D the language it is.*